Color quantization: Algorithms

+Median cut

-The most popular algorithm by far for color quantization, invented by Paul Heckbert in 1979, is the median cut algorithm.
+The most popular algorithm by far for color quantization, developed by Paul Heckbert in his 1980 Bachelor's thesis and later published in a 1982 journal paper, is the median cut algorithm.

 Many variations on this scheme are in use.
 Before this time, most color quantization was done using the population algorithm or population method, which essentially constructs a histogram of equal-sized ranges and assigns colors to the ranges containing the most points.
 A more modern popular method is clustering using octrees, first conceived by Gervautz and Purgathofer and improved by Xerox PARC researcher Dan Bloomberg.